yaquaholic/Arduino-LED-night-light/README.md

 Objectives

-1. Photosensor (is it dark) { PIR function enabled }
+1. Photosensor (is it dark?) { then PIR function enabled }
-2. Touchless switch for on/off
+2. Touchless switch for on/off (from https://github.com/arduino-libraries/CapacitiveSensor)
-3. LED light function fade on/off
+3. LED light function fade on/off (from https://learn.adafruit.com/rgb-led-strips/usage)
 4. PIR function montion = fade on / x minutes / fade off

 Primary function will be to turn the LED light strip on and off, with capacative touchless switch, using a PWM fade up/down.